 If a campaign is private, essentially the only difference in the way it is executed is that it is not about a publication but about an internal approval.
 That means that whether a video successfully participates in the Rocker Awards or not is revealed through internal approval, of which only you as the submitting user are informed.

-Incidentally: You can even participate with up to three videos for each campaign provided that these differ significantly enough.
+By the way: You can even participate with up to 3 videos for each campaign provided that these differ significantly enough.

 Participation by voting (Voter Awards)

 In advance: This does not apply to private campaigns since for these no videos are published during the ongoing campaign, hence user voting is not possible, so that there are no Voter Awards for private campaigns.